 The Company will enhance its financial soundness by increasing equity and reducing interest-bearing debt to prepare for future business risks and procure capital for sustainable growth investments.
 The Company sets ROIC, EBITDA, equity ratio, DOE, and TSR as key performance indicators (KPI).
-For ROIC, to engage in management focused on capital costs, the company assumes WACC for each business and sets ROIC targets that exceed those assumptions.
-This promotes business management focused on achieving investment returns for each business.
-As of the end of FY2023, WACC of 4.6% but will aim to achieve a level that continuously exceeds 5%.
+In particular, we are implementing ROIC management as an initiative to promote management that is focused on capital costs.
+The ROIC for FY2023 was 5.5%, exceeding the WACC of 4.6%.
+Even in the Medium-Term Management Plan for FY2024-2026, which is positioned as an upfront investment phase, we plan to steadily increase the ROIC to 6.2% in the first fiscal year and 6.3% in the final fiscal year.
+To achieve this, we will use ROIC trees specific to the characteristics of each business entity, including each department store, to build a system that enables each individual on the front lines to be aware of ROIC and take action accordingly.
 For EBITDA, the Company sets a value for net interest-bearing debt to EBITDA to promote financial stability and also sets a value for EBITDA to total assets to ensure the Group's ability to generate cash.

-All KPI are disclosed in financial results briefing materials.
+All KPI are disclosed in financial results briefing material.